nowlm/spring-cloud-stream-kafka-workshop/README.md

 ### Create an Java POJO to send to Kafka as JSON

 A JSON message can be sent over Kafka to provide helpful details to a consumer.
 Create a Java `record` in the `com.example.demo` package called `Event` that has a `message` field.
-This class with act as the data transfer object (DTO).
+This class will act as the data transfer object (DTO).

 ### Create a Spring Cloud Stream Consumer